thomasheyenbrock/graphql-wg/GraphQL-TSC.md

 Once a valid vote is concluded, the result is determined by the number of votes received at that time (as opposed to the total number of TSC members):

-- For a single-winner simple majority (or supermajority), the votes in favor must exceed half (or 2/3) of the total number of votes.
+- For a binary choice, the votes in favor must exceed half for a majority (or 2/3 for a supermajority) of the total number of votes.
-- For a multiple-winner method, all votes received at the time the vote is concluded are considered.
+- For ranked choices, all votes received at the time the vote is concluded are considered.

 ### Non-votes